Flixton, Greater Manchester: Landmarks

 Flixton House, a late 18th-century Grade II listed building set in Flixton Park and Gardens, was the focus of one of the first footpath battles in England after its owner, Ralph Wright, in 1824 closed several footpaths crossing his estate.
 Local residents accepted the closures, but Wright also attempted to change the route of footpaths not on his land, ploughing the entrance to one and sowing it with oats.
 A local farmer, Samuel Wood, objected to Wright's tactics and removed each obstruction, restoring the footpath.
 Wright successfully gained an order supporting his changes at his third attempt, but by then the case had attracted considerable interest and in 1826 the Manchester Society for the Preservation of Ancient Footpaths was formed.
 After several years of expensive legal wrangling, Wright's order was quashed and in June 1827 the footpaths affected were reopened.
 Wright obtained further orders and again closed the footpaths, before the matter was finally resolved at the Quarter Session on 29 October that year, to Wright's cost.
 His loss proved to be an important event in the movement for footpath preservation in England.

 Abbotsfield Park was the venue for a 1963 Beatles concert, booked before they became famous.
 The Urmston and District Model Engineering Society operates a miniature railway around the park and ran a yearly May Day Steam rally in conjunction with the Lancashire Traction Engine Club until 2010.
 Stocks, once located in Flixton village and seldom used, were removed in 1823.
 A tree planted in 1887 to celebrate Queen Victoria's Golden Jubilee, and known locally as 'The Jubilee Tree', now stands in the same area.

 To the southwest lies Green Hill, from which the disused Flixton Sewage Works may be viewed.
 Formed from pulverised fuel ash, the soil provides ideal conditions for flora like gorse and is a habitat for moles.
 The former sewage works is an important undisturbed wintering site for wildfowl, such as marsh harriers and linnets.
 Nearby, Duttons Pond is a privately run but publicly accessible location for anglers.
-West of Dutton's Pond is Jack Lane nature reserve, a small marshland habitat for wetland birds, surrounded by farmland.
+West of Dutton's Pond is Jack Lane Nature Reserve, a small marshland habitat for wetland birds, surrounded by farmland.

+The Manchester Ship Canal forms a major landmark along Flixton's western border, with features including Irlam Locks, Hulmes Ferry, and the Mersey Wier, where the river Mersey empties into the canal.